Axia-Tech/axlib/bin/utils/subkey/README.md

 ---
 ☠️ DO NT RE-USE ANY OF THE SEEDS AND SECRETS FROM THIS PAGE ☠️.

-You can read more about security and risks in [SECURITY.md](./SECURITY.md) and in the [AXIA Wiki](https://wiki.axia.network/docs/learn-account-generation).
+You can read more about security and risks in [SECURITY.md](./SECURITY.md) and in the [Axia Wiki](https://wiki.axia.network/docs/learn-account-generation).

 ---